cms-oeda-1/ab2d-design-exercise-resources-2019/README.md

 2. `$.identifier[?(@.system =~ /https:\/\/bluebutton.cms.gov\/resources\/identifier\/hicn/)].value`: The HICN(s) that CMS uses to identify this beneficiary.

 ### Claims Data System Coverage Data: `input-data-cds-coverage.ndjson`
-[Claims Data System Coverage Data]: #input-data-cds-coverage
+[Claims Data System Coverage Data]: #claims-data-system-coverage-data-input-data-cds-coveragendjson

 The `input-data-cds-coverage.ndjson` file is a Newline delimited JSON (NDJSON) file containing FHIR `Coverage` resources from the (hypothetical) Claims Data System.
 Each record in this file is a `Coverage` resource containing many fields, including the following (identified by JsonPath specifiers):